pjbroad/el-build-methods/macOS/Xcode/README.md

 for macOS using Apple's integrated development environment, Xcode.
 The guide assumes some familiarity with the macOS build process, but efforts will be made to make the process as easy to follow as possible.

+### Important Note

+It is worth noting at this point that any app built by following this guide will run **on your local machine only** and **will not be distributable to other users unless it has been signed by a registered Apple Developer account and subsequently notarised by Apple**.
+Steps to achieve this have not been included in this guide as it is assumed that somebody in possession registered Apple Developer account will already be familiar with the process.

 ## 2. Prerequisites